What Are The Most Substantial Damages Awarded In A Malpractice Settlement?

 The third element is causation, and to prove this, you must be able to prove that the breach in the duty of care led to you suffering injuries directly.
 This can be done by examining medical records and speaking to medical experts.

-The last element to prove is that the injuries caused by the malpractice have resulted in economic and non-economic damages that need to be recovered.
+The last element to prove is that the injuries caused by malpractice have resulted in economic and noneconomic damages that need to be recovered.

-Most states have a statute of limitations in place that place a time limit on victims to make a claim following a malpractice incident.
+Most states have a statute of limitations in place that places a time limit on the victim’s ability to make a claim following a malpractice incident.
 After this time limit has elapsed, they are no longer eligible to make a claim relating to that incident.

 In Maryland, you have three years from the date the malpractice injury or error occurred.
-If in rare cases, you do not discover the injury until later, you may have more time, but your time to bring a claim will never exceed less than 5 years from the date the injury occurred or 3 years from the date the injury was discovered.
+If, in rare cases, you do not discover the injury until later, you may have more time, but your time to bring a claim will never exceed less than five years from the date the injury occurred or three years from the date the injury was discovered.

 While this does seem like a long time, you should also be aware that the sooner you involve your attorney and begin the process of pursuing a claim, the better.